sorooshafiee/PyGurobi/README.md

 # PyGurobi

 This repository solves the factory planning example available on the [Gurobi website](http://www.gurobi.com/resources/examples/factory-planning-I).
-We use the code in [GurobiVideos](https://www.youtube.com/watch?v=5mct7ltVeVc) channel in Youtube.
+We use the code presented at [GurobiVideos channel](https://www.youtube.com/watch?v=5mct7ltVeVc) in Youtube.

 **Note that the problem description and code are exactly the same as Gurobi website.**